MSNChatInternals/msnchatinternals.github.io/index.md

 ## 📄 Documentation

 - [Character Set Reference](charset-reference.md)
-  A detailed breakdown of the character encodings used in MSN Chat, including control codes and formatting behavior.
+  A detailed breakdown of the character encodings used in MSN Chat.

 - [Redistributing MSN Chat](redistributing-msnchat.md)
   A discussion on the legal, ethical, and technical considerations around redistributing MSN Chat binaries and assets.